-When we meet people we offer our hand for the time-old tradition of a handshake.
+When we meet people we offer our hand for the time-old tradition of handshakes.

-That first handshake can make or break an early relationship and whilst there are many psychologists who’ll provide insight on every variation of the ‘handshake’ – what’s generally agreed is that a damp and flimsy handshake, aside from being just unpleasant, inspires zero confidence and leaves you questioning the credibility of whoever is on the other end of the hand.
+That first handshake can make or break an early relationship; whilst there are many psychologists who’ll provide insight on every variation of the ‘handshake’; what’s generally agreed is that damp and flimsy handshakes, aside from being just unpleasant, inspires zero confidence; and leaves you questioning the credibility of whoever is on the other end of the hand.